Physician Assistant Studies

 Goal Two: Graduates Will Demonstrate Interpersonal and Communication Skills Appropriate to PA Professionals

-Goal Two SLOs:
+Goal Two SLOs/PDCs

 - Create and sustain a therapeutic and ethically sound relationship with patients;